LafColITS/moodle-local_course_template/README.md

 The plugin listens on the `\core\event\course_created` event and fires immediately on course creation.
 Once you've given a course the necessary short name you don't need to do anything further.
 The plugin will create a backup of the template course and import it into the new course.

+You should consider overriding Moodle's default block settings in config.php: `$CFG->defaultblocks_override = '';`.
+Otherwise you will get two sets of blocks on course creation.
+Manually configure the blocks in the template course instead.

 ## Acknowledgements

 This plugin was inspired by the course enrollment/templating plugin in use at Wesleyan University.
 The restoration controller settings are derived from LSU's [Simplified Restore block](https://github.com/lsuits/simple_restore).